BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/medium-and-form.md

 In my opinion, good art reveals something unspeakable about my own *throwness*.
 It irritates, it breaks rules and laws by giving us a glimpse into the *infinite*.
 Confronted with something beyond understanding, we stand there in awe; feeling relieved and in total connection with what is.
-This description is an unspecific expression of a feeling but that is the point: I cannot write down what I means.
+This description is an unspecific expression of a feeling but that is the point: I cannot write down what it means to me.

-The German sociologist Niklas Luhmann gave rather theoretical but much more helpful analysis of art by relating it to his concept of medium and form.
+The German sociologist Niklas Luhmann gave us a rather theoretical but much more helpful analysis of art by relating it to his concept of medium and form.
 According to him, a medium consists of a large number of elements or, in the case of the time dimension, events.
 In fact, there are so many elements within a medium that any cognition has to operate by selection.
 Forms, on the other hand, emerge by the concentration of dependency relations between elements.